insin/isomorph/README.rst

 ``func.bind(fn, context[, arg1, ...])``
 ---------------------------------------

-   Binds the given function to the given execution context (``this`` when the fnction is called) and optionally partially applies any additional arguments.
+Binds the given function to the given execution context (``this`` when the function is called) and optionally partially applies any additional arguments.

 object
 ======